xyjigsaw/Named-Entity-Recognition-for-Homepage/README.md

 ![](https://img.shields.io/badge/Status-Done-brightgreen.svg)

-Extract information from researchers' **homepages(HTML)** and classify the information into three classes(you can add more classes) rapidly.
+Extract information from researchers' **homepages(HTML)** and classify the information into three different classes(you can add more classes) rapidly.

  **English** and **Chinese** pages are supported.